NRK Super: Platforms

 NRK Super is a collective term for NRK's content for children aged 2 to 12.
-As of 6 August 2015, these are the main platforms NRK Super broadcasts on:
+As of 6 August 2015, these are the main platforms NRK Super broadcasts on, other than on TV:

-TV

-NRK Super's TV channel started broadcasting on 1 December 2007, and broadcasts from 06:30 to 19:30 every day.
-The channel shares slot with NRK3.
-The channel is by far the most watched TV channel among Norwegian children.
-The broadcast schedule consists of in-house productions within drama, documentary and formatted programmes, content produced for NRK by external producers, as well as purchased Norwegian and foreign productions.
-NRK Super makes around 25% of the programs broadcast on the channel itself.
-With few exceptions, programs where Norwegian is not the original language are dubbed into Norwegian.

 Radio

 The DAB channel Radio Super was started in autumn 2007 under the name NRK Barn.
-The channel broadcasts from 06:00 to 21:00, and 24/7 on the internet.
+The channel broadcasts 24/7 on DAB, internet, and on most Norwegian TV providers' radio sections (having initially aired from 06:00-21:00).
 The program "Skolefri" broadcasts as of January 2018 live, weekdays between 14:00 and 16:00 online and DAB.

 Website

 The website nrksuper.no was launched in the autumn of 2007, and appeared at the launch as a kind of portal with a section for small children and a section for older children.
 The design has since been changed several times.
 The content includes games, online TV and online drama.
-As of 6 August 2015, the website is Norway's largest website for children.
+As of 6 August 2015, the website was Norway's largest website for children.

 App

 NRK Super launched its own NRK Super app for mobile and tablet in connection with the 2012 school holidays.
-With the NRK Super app, the user can watch TV programs, live or reruns.
+With the NRK Super app, users can watch TV programs, live or reruns.
 In 2015, there were approximately 340,000 unique users per week of NRK Super's online TV offer; NRK Super app and NRK Super's online video platform included.
-On April 7, 2015, Super presented a new version of the app, which at this time generated over 1 million visits a week.
+On April 7, 2015, Super presented a new version of the app, which at the time generated over 1 million visits a week.

+A similar app was later released for smart-TVs and set-top boxes, although all its content is also in the regular NRK TV smart-TV app.